 FRIDAYS – John Ross starts the fires.
-John also is very handy and is Facility Manager Jim Entrican’s right-hand man.
+John also is very handy and is Historical Society Facility Manager

 OTHER IMPORTANT VOLUNTEERS:

 Monica Ross and Sandra Robinson are our event planners now that we have opened up the museum buildings and grounds for use by the public for small events.
 See “Facility Rental” for details.
 They are your “Go to Girls.”

 Lorraine Croup is our Membership Chairman and keeps the membership up to date and keeps track of the yearly dues.
 She also organizes our bus trip with Carol Dunkel.
-She is amazing at 97 years old and grateful for her help.
+She is amazing at 98 years old (in Jan 2019) and we grateful for her help.

 Sally Bergen writes our grants to help garnish funds for projects and has recently completed the five-year project of writing the organizations Policy’s & Procedures.
 She is also a huge influence in creating prizes for the Spring Tea, our bus trips, and various events.
 She always has input and ideas to share.